gnjo/wirecall/README.md

 {1}>>>#xyz //if jump
 *>same log need keywait
 >not keywait
-i>infomessage// if select use infomessage zone ?>selectmessage
+1>infomessage// if select use infomessage zone ?>selectmessage //use message layer 0
 {{{
 multiline input to $$$
 }}}